tvolkirch/CardVault/README.md

 This command will create the same build directory and contents that's zipped and saved in this code repository.

 # TO-DO LIST

 It might make sense to try to put spinners over late loading card images.

 Add error handling.

-If it slows down as more cards are added, try PureComponent for Card component to prevent re-rendering of previous cards.

 Add tooltip hover/tap icon with instructions for partial names and for adding comma for AND and the pipe character for OR of multiple name values.

 See about including all search results with a scrollable list of card names.

-Manually test real smart phones - simulation isn't good enough.

-Add more accessibility as needed and test with screen readers (started and ongoing)

 # Release Notes (in reverse order)

 - moved scroll listener to componentDidMount() as it should be

+- refactored code to make it easier to test

-- added unit tests for EventManager, Loading (spinner), SearchOverlay, SearchResults
+- added unit tests to exceed 80 percent coverage of all code

 xxxxx